isaacdworkman/FBLA/README.md

 https://replit.com/join/ibahlrnlsq-uehlingm
 That is the link to the code on a free website compilier. https://github.com/isaacdworkman/FBLA
-While this is a link to a github where all the code is written out incase south
+While this is a link to a github where all the code is written out incase something goes south